-There are so many Barcelona attractions that you’ll struggle to visit them all during a short break.
-Your best bet is to spend some time researching the city and decide a list of priorities so as to ensure that you get to the main sights.
-Certainly the Sagrada Familia should appear at the top of your list along with some of Gaudi’s other masterpieces such as La Pedrera, Casa Batllo and Parc Guell.
+There are so many Barcelona tourist attractions that you’ll struggle to visit them all during a short city break.
+The highlight is the magnificent Sagrada Familia Cathedral but there are plenty more stunning buildings designed by Antoni Gaudí including La Pedrera (also known as Casa Milà), Casa Batlló and Park Güell.
 In addition, you’ll want to spend a few hours wandering around the Ramblas and the Gothic Quarter and heading over to Port Vell at the end of the Ramblas.
-The city’s hop-on, hop-off tourist buses depart from Plaça de Catalunya and are a great way to get around all the main sights.
+The city’s hop-on, hop-off tourist bus services depart from Plaça de Catalunya providing visitors with a good way to see the main sights of Barcelona.

 It’s more than likely that you’ll be staying near the Ramblas on your stay in Barcelona.
 It will be central to your daily activity and nights out.
-It is a long boulevard which joins the Monument a Colom (Columbus monument) by the port to Placa de Catalunya.
+It is a long boulevard which joins the Monument a Colom (Columbus monument) by the port to Plaça de Catalunya.
 All day long you’ll find all kinds of buskers and mime artists in action as well as stalls selling flowers, newspapers, birds and rabbits.
 Look out for Palau de la Virreina, a grand 18th-century mansion, which is next to the Boqueria market.

 At the bottom of La Rambla beyond the Columbus Monument is the bustling area of Port Vell.
 This was formerly the old port of Barcelona but today is an ultra modern leisure zone with bars, restaurants, shopping arcades, the Barcelona Aquarium and an Imax cinema.
 Another fun thing to do down here is to take a boat excursion on one of the ‘golondrinas’ which takes you around the harbour and along to Port Olímpic where the sailing events at the 1992 Olympic Games took place.

-La Barceloneta & Port Olímpic
+Barceloneta and Port Olímpic

-If you’re happy strolling around just continue north along the seafront from Port Vell until you reach Barceloneta.
-Traditionally this was the living area of the port’s fishermen.
-In spite of its earthy appearance it has become a popular place to visit attracting many locals and tourists to its fine selection of fish restaurants lining Passeig de Joan Borbò.
-Where the sea meets la Barceloneta you’ll find Barcelona’s best sandy beaches which were created as part of the city’s pre-Olympics regeneration programme.
-They are very popular at weekends being only a stone’s throw from the city.
-There’s an interesting transport option called the ‘Transbordador Aeri’ which is a cable car linking La Barceloneta with Montjuïc.
+Just a short walk north-east of Port Vell is the lively neighbourhood of La Barceloneta which was traditionally the living area of the port’s fishermen.
+In spite of its seemingly run-down appearance this heavily populated area has become a popular place to visit attracting many locals and tourists to its fine selection of fish restaurants lining Passeig de Joan Borbò.
+It is also home to Barcelona’s best sandy beaches which were created as part of the city’s pre-Olympics regeneration programme.
+These are very popular at weekends being only a stone’s throw from the city.
+There’s an interesting transport option for visitors called the ‘Transbordador Aeri’ which is a cable car linking La Barceloneta with Montjuïc.

 Montjuïc is the hill which overlooks Barcelona from the southwest and is home to the Olympic Stadium which was used in the 1992 Olympic Games.
-It also has some excellent art galleries including the Museu Nacional d’Art de Catalunya and the Fundació Joan Miró.
-The best approach is to get to Plaça d’Espanya then climb the steps (or use the escalator) or take the Metro to Paral.lel and then the funicular railway up the Montjuïc hill
+It also has some excellent art galleries including the Museu Nacional d’Art de Catalunya (MNAC) and the Fundació Joan Miró.
+The best approach is to get to Plaça d’Espanya then climb the steps (or use the escalator) or take the Metro to Paral.lel and then the funicular railway up the Montjuïc hill.

 The Catalan capital hosted the 1992 Olympic Games, an event that redefined the face of modern day Barcelona.
 The main athletics events took place at the Estadi Olimpic in Montjuïc.
 This impressive stadium with a capacity of 65,000 was originally constructed in 1929 when Barcelona hosted the World Fair.
 Having fallen into disrepair it was restored for the 1992 Games.
 The stadium is open to the public at no charge on non-event days.
 There’s a brilliant swimming pool complex at the Piscines Bernat Picornell right next to the stadium if you fancy a dip during the hot summer months.